CCMS-UCSD/MassIVEDocumentation/docs/quant/quant_file_formats.md

 To represent quantification and extract meaningful insight there are two file formats that we define:

-1. Yet Another Feature Format (YAFF) - This describes feature quantification
+ 1. Minimal Feature Input Format (MFIF) - This describes feature quantification
  1. Annotation Format  - This describes the experimental design and conditions to meaningfully compare

-These two files are used for creating a reanalysis for MassIVE.quant as well as enabling you to compute statistics with the MSStats workflow.
+These two files are used for creating a reanalysis for MassIVE.quant as well as enabling you to compute statistics with the MSstats workflow.

-## YAFF Documentation
+ ## MFIF Documentation

 This describes the quantification format that will be required.
 The format must be tab separated.